2016 European Baseball Championship

 The 2016 European Baseball Championship was an international baseball tournament organized by Confederation of European Baseball.
 The 2016 European Championship was held from September 9 to 18, 2016 in Hoofddorp, Netherlands.
-It was organized by the Royal Dutch Baseball and Softball Association (KNBSB), the City of Hoofddorp and the local baseball club Hoofddorp Pioniers.
+It was organized by the Royal Netherlands Baseball and Softball Association (KNBSB), the city of Hoofddorp, and the local baseball club Hoofddorp Pioniers.

 Qualification

 The top ten teams of the 2014 European Championship qualified automatically for the tournament.
-2 additional teams qualified from the B-level tournament.
-Qualification started on 29 July 2014 with C level qualifiers for B level tournament.
+Two additional teams qualified from the B-level tournament.
+Qualification started on 29 July 2014 with C-level qualifiers for the B-level tournament.